 Chris has represented corporate and individual clients in matters related to commercial and residential real estate transactions, including complex lease and purchase disputes, partition and quiet title actions, boundary and access disputes, mortgage and foreclosure-related litigation, covenant disputes, zoning issues, and lien disputes, including mechanics and materialmen’s liens and oil and gas liens.

 In addition to construction and real estate litigation, Chris represents corporate and individual clients in other commercial disputes, including contract and business tort claims, corporate and partnership disputes, insurance coverage issues, employment litigation, and tax disputes.

 Chris defends government clients against claims brought under various federal and state laws, including Section 1983 of the Civil Rights Act, the New Mexico Civil Rights Act, the New Mexico Tort Claims Act, and the New Mexico Human Rights Act.

-- University of New Mexico School of Law, Juris Doctor, magna cum laude, Order of the Coif, (2016)
+University of New Mexico School of Law, J.D., magna cum laude, Order of the Coif (2016)

 University of Phoenix, B.A. in Business Administration (2013)